 I can’t tell you how important this one is.
 I made it a mission to get at least 8 hours of sleep.
 The regenerative effects of good sleep are unmatched.
 You feel better, you think better and you eat better when you’re well rested.
 Sleep also affects cortisol production, which has a big impact on your adrenal health.

 As for stress, you know what causes you stress so I’ll let you figure it out.
 But sometimes you just have to say goodbye to people and situations that cause you stress.
 I did.
 A lot of it is also about controlling your thoughts, reactions and perspective.
 Negative or perfectionist thinking is just as toxic as external stress.
-Yes, I'm talking to you judgy people.
-Quiet time, yoga and meditation can help a lot.
+Deep breathing, yoga and meditation are wonderful tools that can help reduce stress levels considerably.
 I also breathed in lavender essential oil or put a couple of drops on my pillow at bedtime whenever I felt stressed.
 Again, quality essential oil is paramount.

 8. Avoid Iodine and adaptogenic herbs